Frequently Asked Questions (FAQ) About Connection Groups (click here)

 What if I have other questions?

-Please reach out to the Connections Director or the Connections Coordinator with any questions not covered here.
-Their contact information is provided below this FAQ.
+Please reach out to Tina, our Connections Director with any questions not covered here.
+Her contact information is provided below this FAQ.
 If your question is one that may be of general interest, we may add it to the future FAQ section.

-For questions regarding the Skyline O’Fallon Connections Ministry or Small Groups, please contact Tina or Tom
+For questions regarding the Skyline O’Fallon Connections Ministry or Small Groups, please contact:

 Skyline Church, O’Fallon IL